walaa-mansouri/odin-recipes/README.md

 To create a simple, clean recipe page that shows my understanding of semantic HTML and good project structure.

 Stay tuned — more features and pages coming soon!

+today i added some styling using css but didnt finish the main page